amantuladhar/amantuladhar.github.io/_posts/2016-10-19-splitting-vs-parsing.md

 ---
-type: post
+layout: post
-title: Splitting with REGex vs Parsing
+title:  "Splitting with REGex vs Parsing"
+date: 2016-10-19
-subtitle: Let's see how we can split the Strings with its performance
+desc: "Let's see how we can split the Strings with its performance"
+keywords: "java,split,regex,parse,peformance"
+categories: [Java]
+tags: [Java,REGex]
+icon: icon-java
 ---

 In this post I'll walk you through a simple scenario where you have to split the CSV file.
 It's pretty simple with `JAVA` you just need to call the `split(String)` method of String class.
 If you want to split your string with comma (,) you can pass comma as argument of `split(,)`.